RepoData/repodata.github.io/index.md

-# Repository Data (RepoData) for United States Archives
+# RepoData

 ## About

-This repository contains the public-facing data for the RepoData project, an effort to gather a comprehensive data set of US archival repositories.
-The RepoData project team contacted over 150 archival organizations, and received more than 30,000 data points for archives and institutions with archival records across the United States.
+RepoData is a project to find, aggregate, and standardize a comprehensive data set of US archival repository locations.

 ## Contact Information

-Ben Goldman, Penn State University, bmg17@psu.edu
+* Ben Goldman, Penn State University, bmg17@psu.edu
-Eira Tansey, University of Cincinnati, eira.tansey@uc.edu
+* Eira Tansey, University of Cincinnati, eira.tansey@uc.edu

-## Funding Source
+## Access/Use

-This project was originally supported by a Society of American Archivists Foundation grant awarded in 2017.
-Data processing was completed on March 1, 2019.
+This data is licensed under ODbL 1.0 license (Open Data Commons Open Database License: https://opendatacommons.org/licenses/odbl/summary/).
+We ask that any re-use of this data acknowledge both RepoData and the original source of individual data points.

+All code (located in the bin directory) is released under an MIT License.